- Student Rights and Responsibilities at Carleton

 Carleton University strives to provide a safe environment conducive to personal and intellectual growth, free of injustice and characterized by understanding respect, peace, trust, and fairness.

-The Director of Student Affairs receives, reviews, and adjudicates allegations of misconduct under the Student Rights and Responsibilities (SRR) Policy, except in instances where allegations of misconduct are referred to the University’s Peer Conduct Board.
+Concerns regarding the Rights and Responsibilities can be reported directly to Student Affairs or are referred for follow up from Campus Safety Services.
+The Manager, Student Conduct & Harm Reduction receives, reviews, and adjudicates allegations of misconduct under the Student Rights and Responsibilities (SRR) Policy.
 The Decision Process flow chart shown below is followed when there is a potential violation of the Policy.

-For more information on Appeals please consult the Student Rights and Responsibilities Policy.
+For more information on Appeals please consult the Student Rights and Responsibilities Policy (PDF, 1MB).

 Category 1 offences

 These are minor violations.
 It includes damage to property, facilities, and/or non-compliance with any university rule, regulation or policy.
 Repeated Category 1 Offences may become Category 2 Offences.